 How to Play:

-- Sing through the song before starting the activity.
+- Sing through I Feel My Savior’s Love (flip chart here) before starting the activity.

 - Ask: What is this song about?
 (Answer: The Savior’s Love!)
 That’s right – this song is all about the Savior’s love for us.
 Let’s put this heart up in the center.
 I want you to look for ways the song says we can feel his love!

 - Each time you sing through the song, add one more picture.
 Use tape or magnets to post the picture up on the whiteboard, or have a Primary friend help you do so, then draw a big thick line connecting the two.